simpleanalytics/docs/_docs/50_api/35_admin.md

 ### Labels

-If you want to keep track of your websites in a different way.
-A label could help.
-This is how that looks at the websites overview page:
+If you want to keep track of your websites in a different way, a label could help.
+This is how a labels looks on the websites overview page:

 <img loading="lazy" src="https://assets.simpleanalytics.com/docs/dashboard/labels-in-website-overview.png" alt="Simple Analytics websites overview with custom labels" class="border">